spmurrayzzz/Shout.js/README.md

 Shout.js
 ========

-A quick and dirty pub/sub messaging script
+A quick and dirty pub/sub messaging plugin inspired by the Backbone.js events framework.